 The rustic café provides the perfect place to warm up with a hot chocolate and one of the many homemade cakes.
-For a more substantial snack you can get a bacon roll or a sandwich before heading back out into the wilderness for more exploring.
+Alternatively, you could opt for a bacon roll or sandwich, cheese or fruit scone, home-made bread pudding, soup or lasagne before heading back out into the wilderness for more exploring.

 3. Cafe 1885 at Snape Maltings